Monotheism is one of the similarities between Islam and Christianity and monotheism is also one of the major differences.

 - Jesus affirmed the unity of God when He taught, “I and the Father are one” (John 10:30).

-- The Jewish Sanhedrin finally condemned Jesus to death for blasphemy (Matthew 26:63-66).
+- Jesus confessed to being the Christ5 before the Jewish Sanhedrin and was condemned for blasphemy (Matthew 26:63-66).

 - The Good News of the Gospel is that Jesus was vindicated when He rose again from the dead (1 Corinthians 15:1-4).